 I enjoy consulting with clients about behavior issues and loooove giving advice, sometimes too much maybe.
 Just know I am very passionate about our 4-leggeds and I eagerly and excitedly want to share the knowledge I am gaining every day.
 I never stop learning and read everything I can get my hands on.
 I cannot imagine doing anything else with my life than trying to live everyday improving our relationships with our pets and improving their health and mental well-being.

-My first love is my daughter Taylor who is 17 now.
+My first love is my daughter Taylor, who was born in 2002.
 She shares my passion for Doggie Daycare and is sure to be a pet whisperer someday.
 I am in dog group several hours of the day and cannot hear the phone to talk to you so please leave or message or better yet send me a text.
 I can get to that right away and get you started on the information you seek.
 I am always trying to make this a better place for our 4-legged kids, so any input or ideas from you, the parent, is always welcome.
 Thanks for your consideration in this facility.
 CC McNeil

 " This is the true joy of life,...being used for a purpose recognized by yourself as a mighty one;...being a force of nature instead of a feverish, selfish, little clod of ailments and grievances complaining that the world will not devote itself to making you happy.